xxboss89/rsbtest/README.md

 Rhino Bot Test
 =========

-This is pretty much just me playing around and finally getting this damn bot to work.
+This is pretty much just me playing around and finally getting this damn bot to work!